-There's no denying The Plaza is an international icon of splendour and luxury.
+There's no denying The Plaza Hotel in New York is an international icon of splendour and luxury.

 When I mentioned to my relatives, friends and colleagues I was headed to The Plaza for afternoon tea, no description was required – they already had the necessary imagery… and envy.

 Afternoon tea takes place in the Palm Court.
 This is set under a 1,800 square foot stained-glass ceiling, recently restored to its origins through a $6.5 million dollar renovation.
 Think high ceilings, grand proportions, pristine symmetry and Fitzgerald’s The Great Gatsby.
 The setting offers a nice escape from the bustling city avenues outside and in our case, respite from the rising temperatures of New York in August.

 The high tea menu is a fusion of traditional elements with a new generation of style.
 Executive chef, Willis Loughhead and pastry chef, Jasmina Bojic have created four tea options with contemporary flair.
 When we visited, we were lucky enough to sample all four – which was a gastronomical amount between myself and our photographer.
 These included The Classic, The New Yorker, Chocolate Tea and a children-focused Eloise Tea.